UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 ### 1.1 Purpose

 The M.E.
 Grenander Department of Special Collections, Archives, & Preservation at the University at Albany, SUNY Libraries has found that Digital Asset Management Systems (DAMS) or digital repositories do not meet the needs of an archival repository [[Wiedeman, 2023](https://journal.code4lib.org/articles/16963)].
-Additionally, UAlbany Libraries have struggled o adapt and maintain an open source digital repository to better meet its needs.
+Additionally, UAlbany Libraries have struggled to adapt and maintain an open source digital repository to better meet its needs.

 Instead of a traditional digital repository, UAlbany is migrating its digital objects described by archival description to filesystem storage.
-This "Digital Object Discovery Storage" or "SPE_DAO" will be both human readable and editable via a mounted network filesystem, but also well-structured to enable reliable automated use.
+This "Digital Object Discovery Storage" or "SPE_DAO" will be both human-readable and editable via a mounted network filesystem, but also well-structured to enable reliable automated use.
 This specification governs this storage so we can create software to store and access the digital object stored in SPE_DAO, and also so that this storage can be audited or validated against.

 The digital objects stored in SPE_DAO will be made available though a International Image Interoperability Framework (IIIF) image server and indexed in ArcLight.
 This work is part of the [ArcLight Integration Project](https://archives.albany.edu/web/arclight_integration/), made possible in part by the Institute of Museum and Library Services award [LG-256722-OLS-24](https://www.imls.gov/grants/awarded/lg-256722-ols-24).